Seán Patrick O'Malley: Early life

-Seán Patrick O'Malley was born as Patrick O'Malley on June 29, 1944, in Lakewood, Ohio, the son of Theodore and Mary Louise (née Reidy) O'Malley.
+Patrick O'Malley was born on June 29, 1944, in Lakewood, Ohio, the son of Theodore and Mary Louise (née Reidy) O'Malley.
 Both parents were of Irish descent.
 O'Malley, his sister, and his older brother grew up in the South Hills area south of Pittsburgh, Pennsylvania, and in Reading, Pennsylvania.
 At age 12, he entered St. Fidelis High School Seminary in Herman, Pennsylvania, a boarding school for students who were considering joining the Franciscan order.
 While there, in addition to studying the normal high school subjects, he also studied Spanish, Portuguese, Greek, German, and Hebrew, while also being active in theatre.

 After graduating from St. Fidelis, O'Malley attended Capuchin College and the Catholic University of America (CUA), both in Washington, D.C.
 On July 14, 1965, at age 21, O'Malley professed his vows in the Order of Friars Minor Capuchin and took the name Seán in honor of John the Apostle.
 He took his perpetual vows with the Capuchins in 1968.

 As a subdeacon in 1968, he spent several months ministering with the Capuchins in the mountainous area around Utuado, Puerto Rico.
 After he was ordained a deacon, the Capuchins originally planned to send O'Malley to work in their missions on Easter Island, Chile; he even learned the local language, Rapa Nui, in preparation.
 However, before he could leave, the Archbishop of Washington asked O'Malley's provincial superior to keep him in Washington to work with an influx of thousands of Central American refugees.